 Jambo: From African dream to the best campsite in Denmark

-In 1964, the first sod was cut on a deserted piece of land in the middle of the woods, close to the North Sea.
-It was to be the beginning of a camping adventure that still flourishes today.
-But the dream and the plans began somewhere else entirely; on a farm in Tanzania.
+In 1964, the first sod was taken in a deserted patch in the middle of the forest close to the North Sea as the start of a camping adventure that is still flourishing.

 The dream and plans began elsewhere: on a farm in Tanzania.
 Bitter and Anders Matzen ran a farm where they grow pyrethium plants, which after processing became an oil for insect poisons.

 They had three children, and when school time came, the family decided to return home to Denmark.
 Here, camping was gaining ground as a popular form of holiday for families, and Anders Matzen set out to find the perfect place to establish his own campsite.
 The choice fell on 23 acres of land at Saltum Strand.